OriginalBatCoin/BatCoin/README.md

 About BatCoin

- is a type of decentralized currency.
+ Batcoin is a type of decentralized currency.
  Not minted or endorsed by any nation, but by users across the globe.
 Anywhere there is internet, you can send or receive BatCoins.